NuNormas/CRMApi/README.md

   }

 ### Testing
-- To Run test go to demo/src/test/kotlin/com/example/demo, choose the test you want to run, and run this test
+- To Run test go to demo/src/test/kotlin/com/example/demo, choose the test you want to run, and run this test.
+If there are no errors, all tests ran correctly